Eindhoven

 CBL support

 Tutors (or team coaches) are important players in your students CBL journey.
 Effective tutors ensure that the students navigate the complexity of the challenge and its open-endedness in a manageable way.
-Similarly, tutors support team dynamics, van provide “just in time” interventions and motivate the students in difficult learning moments.
+Similarly, tutors support team dynamics, can provide “just in time” interventions and motivate the students in difficult learning moments.
 Tutors are critical in assessing students’ individual contributions to the teamwork in CBL.

 Therefore, it is recommended to ensure your tutors get training beforehand.
 TEACH provides tutor training, go to Tutor Training Information Page to read more.